trenchproject/Insect__Climate_Change_Responses/README.md

   * DDE population dynamics.py: Python script for simulating insect population dynamics
   * Download future climate data.py: Python script for accessing and downloading future climate data
   * Fitness metrics and components.R: R script for plotting fitness metrics and components for conceptual Figure 1
-  * Habitat temperatures.R: R script for fitting habitat temperature parameters (saved in "Habitat temperature parameters.csv" in the "Model parameters" folder)
+  * Habitat temperatures.R: R script for fitting habitat temperature parameters (saved in "Model parameters" folder)
   * Population analyses.R: R script for quantifying climate change effects on population dynamics
   * Read climate data.R: R script for reading downloaded climate data and producing the climate data files in "Climate data" folder
   * Statistical analyses.R: R script for analyzing and plotting fitness metrics/components and population dynamics for Figures 3-5
-  * Temperature responses.R: R script for fitting temperature response parameters (saved in "Temperature response parameters.csv" in the "Model parameters" folder)
+  * Temperature responses.R: R script for fitting temperature response parameters (saved in "Model parameters" folder)
   * Time series.R: R code for plotting predicted population dynamics for case studies in Figure 2
   * TPC and model analyses.R: R script for quantifying climate change effects on fitness metrics/components
-* Time series data: contains density-dependent time-series data predicted by the population model (DDE population dynamics.py)
+* Time series data: contains density-dependent time-series data predicted by the population model
-* Time series DI data: contains density-independent ("DI") time-series data predicted by population model (DDE population dynamics.py)
+* Time series DI data: contains density-independent ("DI") time-series data predicted by population model

 Setting up working directories and paths
 Scripts in this repository produce and/or read data files that are saved within the folders of the repository.
 It is therefore important to download the entire repository with all files and folders having the same names, locations, and file extensions as in this repository.
 As long as the working directory in R or Python matches the main folder of the downloaded repository on the user's computer (i.e., the folder containing "Insect_responses_Climate_Change.rproj"), all paths _should_ work without any changes to the scripts; however, it may be necessary to explicitly specify the paths on the user's computer as detailed in the script's ReadMe file.